 With this much to spend, you could undertake larger scale extensions or take on a unique build to totally transform your home life.
+Think a large loft conversion, a kitchen extension, a two storey extension, a glazed extension or a basement conversion.
 Below, we list some of the options.

-Adding a kitchen extension is the perfect opportunity to improve the entire ground floor of your home, with a simple change of layout, the introduction of natural light and the addition of appliances that could make your life easier
+Building a kitchen extension is the perfect opportunity to improve the entire ground floor of your home, with a simple change of layout, the introduction of natural light and the addition of appliances that could make your life easier.

-A classic way to enlarge a Victorian/Edwardian semi-detached or terraced house is to extend straight out at the rear across the full width of the property, filling in the alley alongside the kitchen – often referred to as the side return.
-This is frequently combined with a second-storey extension above the original kitchen, creating an additional bedroom.
+A side return extension is a classic way to enlarge a Victorian/Edwardian semi-detached or terraced house; some of these extensions go straight out to the side, across the full width of the property, filling in the alley alongside the kitchen; others go sideways and outwards; where space is available, side return extensions can even be combined with a second-storey extension above the original kitchen, creating an additional bedroom.

 This type of build involves opening up both the original rear and side walls of the kitchen at the back of the house, inserting steel beams so the new and old spaces become one.
 Such a project may also involve adding a small downstairs cloakroom/utility room and diverting the existing drains with the addition of a new inspection chamber in the garden.